How to Remove Refrigerant from Car AC Without a Recovery Machine

 Safety Tips to Keep in Mind

 • Never vent refrigerant into the air.
-It’s illegal and harmful to the environment.
+It’s illegal under EPA Section 608 and carries fines up to $44,539 per day.

 • Check for leaks before starting.
-If your system has a major leak, you might not have much refrigerant to remove, but you’ll need to fix the leak first.
+If your system is already empty from a leak, you won’t capture much — but you still need to evacuate and repair before recharging.

 What to Do with the Removed Refrigerant